-- a. "investigate the financial affairs of the debtor", 11 U.S.C. $(704(4)^{57a})$ , and to that end - 1) review the bankruptcy petition and schedules containing the debtor's supporting statement of financial affairs, both filed under oath and the penalty of perjury; - 2) seek and cross-check corroborating documents and assets, and interview persons; - b. move to dismiss a case or convert it to one under another chapter of the Bankruptcy Code if "the granting of relief would be an abuse of the provisions of chapter", §707(b)(1); - c.
-"If the debtor is engaged in business, then in addition to the duties specified in 1302(b), the trustee shall perform the duties", 1302(c): - 1) "investigate the acts, conduct, assets, liabilities, and financial condition of the debtor, the operation of the debtor's business and the desirability of the continuance of such business, and any other matter relevant to the case or to the formulation of a plan"; - 2) "file a statement of any investigation conducted, including any fact ascertained pertaining to fraud, dishonesty, incompetence, misconduct, mismanagement, or irregularity in the management of the affairs of the debtor, or to a cause of action available to the estate; and transmit a copy thereof to..." - d. "advise...and assist the debtor in performance under the plan", $\frac{1302(b)(1)}{2}$ ; - e. "ensure that the debtor commences making timely payments under 1326", 1302(b)(4), - f. "furnish such information concerning the estate and the estate's administration as is requested by a party in interest", §704(7), which requires the trustee to satisfy the requests for such information not only from the creditors that she represents, but also from all those included in the much broader notion of "party in interest", and to that end: - 1) correspond, talk on the phone, and meet face-to-face with such parties, - 2) identify who may have such information and where it may be held, - 3) request such information, even by issuing subpoenas, defending against motions to quash them, and moving for sanctions for failure to comply; - ascertain, by number crunching if necessary, the validity of the information obtained, for false information is no information at all and furnishing it does not meet the requirement of due diligence imposed on a person with fiduciary responsibility, such as the trustee57b; - g. "convene and preside at a meeting of creditors", §341, which requires that she: - 1) ensure that notice goes out to the identified creditors;
+- a. "investigate the financial affairs of the debtor", $11 \text{ U.S.C. } \$704(4)^{55}$, and to that end - 1) review the bankruptcy petition and schedule containing the debtor's supporting financial statements, both filed under oath and the penalty of perjury; - 2) seek and cross-check corroborating documents and assets, and interview persons; - b.
+"If the debtor is engaged in business, then in addition to the duties specified in 1302(b), the trustee shall perform the duties", 1302(c): - 1) "investigate the acts, conduct, assets, liabilities, and financial condition of the debtor, the operation of the debtor's business and the desirability of the continuance of such business, and any other matter relevant to the case or to the formulation of a plan"; - 2) "file a statement of any investigation conducted, including any fact ascertained pertaining to fraud, dishonesty, incompetence, misconduct, mismanagement, or irregularity in the management of the affairs of the debtor, or to a cause of action available to the estate; and transmit a copy thereof to..." - c. "advise...and assist the debtor in performance under the plan", $\frac{1302(b)(1)}{2}$; - d. "ensure that the debtor commences making timely payments under 1326", 1302(b)(4), - e. "furnish such information concerning the estate and the estate's administration as is requested by a party in interest", §704(7), which requires the trustee to satisfy the requests for such information not only from the creditors that she represents, but also from all those included in the much broader notion of "party in interest", and to that end: - 1) correspond, talk on the phone, and meet face-to-face with such parties, - 2) identify who may have such information and where it may be held, - 3) request such information, even by issuing subpoenas, defending against motions to quash them, and moving for sanctions for failure to comply; - 4) ascertain, by number crunching if necessary, the validity of the information obtained, for false information is no information at all and furnishing it does not meet the requirement of due diligence imposed on a person with fiduciary responsibility, such as the trustee; - f. "convene and preside at a meeting of creditors", §341, and do so which requires that she: - 1) ensure that notice goes out to the identified creditors; - 2) find a place large enough to accommodate them; - 3) arrange for communications equipment to ensure that creditors can question the debtor and hear his answers; - 4) conduct the meeting personally, as provided for under C.F.R. §58.6(a)(10)53; - 5) "orally examine the debtor"; - g. "collect and reduce to money the property of the estate for which such trustee serves, and close such estate as expeditiously as is compatible with the best interests of parties in interest",